BlazingQ/SummerCourse/index.md

 ## **Registration**

 If you are interested in participating the course, please send your application to **passenger0615@gmail.com**.
+Please note that the registration deadline for this course is <span style="color: red;">June 30th</span>.